discordx-ts/discordx/docs/docs/general/debugging.md

+---
+title: Debugging
+---

-# Use the VSCode debugger to debug your bot
+Use the VSCode debugger to debug your bot

 1. Create the `.vscode/launch.json` file at your project root directory if the file do not already exists
 2. Install ts-node as a dev dependency